Nikolai Fefilov: 1983 and 1984 murders and Mikhail Titov case.

-During the investigation into the murder of Yakupova, her neighbors in the hostel said that the girl complained about the persistent courtship of Mikhail Titov.
+During the investigation into the murder of Yakupova, her neighbours in the hostel said that the girl complained about the persistent courtship of Mikhail Titov.
 At the end of May 1984, he was detained for harassing girls on the street.
 It later turned out that he was registered to a psychoneurological dispensary.

 Soon, Titov was forced to confess to the murders of Yakupova and Lapshina.
 He constantly changed testimony, could not show where the crime scene was and answer where he put the stolen items of the deceased.
-But the investigators did not take these things into account.
+However, the investigators did not take these things into account.
 There was a witness who claimed that she had seen Titov on the day of the murder near the crime scene, but it later turned out that she was registered in the city's psychiatric hospital.

 One and a half months after the arrest, Titov, who had received numerous injuries, was admitted to the prison hospital where he later died.
 For this incident, the head of the prison was removed from his post.
 The murder cases of Yakupova and Lapshina were closed due to the death of the accused.

 1985 murder and Ivan Antropov case

-On May 6, 1985, on the lakeside of the Staro-Moskovsky road, Fefilov raped and strangled a 21-year-old art and technical school student named Larisa Dyachuk.
+On 6 May 1985, on the lakeside of the Staro-Moskovsky road, Fefilov raped and strangled a 21-year-old art and technical school student named Larisa Dyachuk.
 He then proceeded to abuse her corpse, again, inserting a stick into her genitalia.
 The girl's clothes and items were then scattered around the crime scene.
 Fefilov did not hide the body, but took the ring, medallion, wristwatch and medical scalpel from the victim.
-Her corpse was found on May 17.
+Her corpse was found on 17 May.

 A month later, the two underage Yashkin brothers, who were forced to confess to Dyachuk's murder, were detained and named two of their acquaintances as accomplices.
 The Yashkins were kept under arrest until the autumn of 1985, but they failed to prove their involvement in the murder.

 Then, on suspicion of the same murder, Ivan Antropov, a fireman from the forestry enterprise, was arrested.
 Paint was found on his jacket, which, according to experts' opinions, was identical to that found among Dyachuk's things.
-Re-examination established that the paint on Antropov's jacket and the colors of the murdered girl did not have a common genetic basis.
+Re-examination established that the paint on Antropov's jacket and the colours of the murdered girl did not have a common genetic basis.

 Despite the absence of evidence to his guilt, Antropov's case was twice brought to court and returned for further investigation.
-Ivan Antropov was under arrest for ten months in a pre-trial detention center until the next year, when the real maniac committed a new murder.
+Ivan Antropov was under arrest for ten months in a pre-trial detention centre until the next year, when the real killer committed a new murder.